 Where is creatine found in the body?

-First of all, we need to clarify the question of what creatine actually is.
+First, we need to clarify what creatine actually is.
 To do this, let's take a closer look at the molecule.
-Creatine consists of three amino acids: arginine, Glycine and methionineOur body produces the molecule itself from these three building blocks.
-It is mainly produced in the liver.
-It is also produced in smaller quantities in the kidneys and pancreas.
+Creatine consists of three amino acids: Arginine, Glycine and methionineOur body produces the molecule itself from these three building blocks.
+It is produced primarily in the liver.
+It is also produced in smaller amounts in the kidneys and pancreas.

-Creatine is then transported from the liver to its main place of action: the muscles.
-There it serves as an energy store in the form of creatine phosphate.
+From the liver, creatine is then transported to its primary site of action: the muscles.
+There, it serves as an energy store in the form of creatine phosphate.
 You can imagine the whole thing as a short-acting but very powerful battery.
-If we want to move our muscles, e.g. in the gym when doing bench presses, our muscles use a large amount of energy in the form of ATPAfter a few seconds, the ATP stores are empty and our muscles can no longer contract.
+If we want to move our muscles, e.g. in the gym when doing bench presses, our muscles consume a large amount of energy in the form of ATPAfter a few seconds, the ATP stores are empty and our muscles can no longer contract.

-This is where creatine comes into play by donating its phosphate groups and regenerating ADP (two phosphate groups) back to ATP (three phosphate groups)Without this "battery boost" we would not be able to lift heavy weights or sprint quickly over short distances as effectively.
-Once creatine phosphate is used up, creatinine is produced as a "waste product".
+This is where creatine comes into play by donating its phosphate groups and regenerating ADP (two phosphate groups) back into ATP (three phosphate groups)Without this "battery boost," we wouldn't be able to lift heavy weights or sprint quickly over short distances as effectively.
+Once creatine phosphate is used up, creatinine is produced as a "waste product."

 Did you know?
 The amino acid glycine is a true all-rounder in the human body.
-It is involved in many important metabolic processes.
-Some of these also have an impact on longevity.
-For example, glycine can act as a methyl group donor for better DNA repair, or in combination with NAC it can strengthen your mitochondria.
+It is involved in many important metabolic processes, some of which also affect longevity.
+For example, glycine can act as a methyl group donor to improve DNA repair, or in combination with NAC it can strengthen your mitochondria.
 The combination GlyNAC is also available as a supplement.
-If you combine glycine with hyaluronic acid The molecule can also contribute to better skin health.
+If you combine glycine with Hyaluron The molecule can also contribute to better skin health.

 Creatine, creatinine, creatine monohydrate or creatine citrate – what is the difference?

-Admittedly, there are a lot of similar-sounding names and these can cause confusion.
-That's why we'll give you a brief overview of the most important molecules.
+Admittedly, there are many similar-sounding names, and this can be confusing.
+Therefore, we'll give you a brief overview of the most important molecules.
 This will also help us later with the question of whether creatine is harmful to the kidneys.

 But first things first:

-- creatine (written in English as Creatine) is our starting molecule.
-We can take it in through food, supplement it and the body can produce it itself from the building blocks.
+- Creatine (spelled creatine in English) is our starting molecule.
+We can ingest it through food, supplement it, and the body can produce it itself from the building blocks.

-- creatine citrate: Is another way of supplementing creatine.
-In contrast to monohydrate, the creatine molecules are linked to citric acid (citrate).
-However, the creatine content is lower and there are fewer studies.
+- Creatine citrate: This is another option for creatine supplementation.
+Unlike monohydrate, the creatine molecules are bound to citric acid (citrate).
+However, the creatine content is lower, and fewer studies have been conducted.

 Even long-term use of creatine could not be linked to kidney damage in the studiesBut why does this question come up so often?

 This is because the breakdown product, creatinine, is used in medicine to measure kidney function.
-Creatine supplementation leads to an increase in creatinine levels in the blood, which has raised concerns that kidney function may be impaired.
+Creatine supplementation leads to an increase in blood creatinine levels, which has raised concerns that kidney function may be impaired..
 Several studies (R,R,R) were able to show that no kidney damage occurs.
-The creatinine level is therefore increased, but not due to kidney problems.
+Although creatinine levels are elevated, they are not due to kidney problems.

 Power for your muscles – the supplement for more strength

 The main effect of creatine as a supplement is seen in sports.
-The molecule can help especially during fast, power-intensive sessions, as the studies showed an increase in strength compared to placebos.
-In addition, taking creatine reduces the body fat percentage in athletes.
+The molecule can help especially during fast, power-intensive sessions, as the studies showed increased strength compared to placebos.
+In addition, taking creatine reduces body fat percentage in athletes.

-The molecule is also capable increase the water content in the bodyThis “side effect” is particularly desirable in strength training, as this water is mainly stored in the muscles.
-If you take it regularly, you should expect to gain about 1-2 kilograms in weight.
+The molecule is also capable to increase the water content in the bodyThis “side effect” is particularly desirable in strength training, as this water is mainly stored in the muscles.
+If taken regularly, you should expect to gain about 1-2 kilograms in weight.

-While the data is clear for strength sports, it is somewhat more mixed for endurance sports.
-During sprints, the developed power increased, but during longer runs, creatine does not seem to have any directly measurable effect.
-Nevertheless, it can be useful to supplement even for endurance athletes, because taking it after training supported a shorter recovery period.
+While the data is clear for strength sports, it's somewhat more mixed for endurance sports.
+While sprinting increased power, creatine doesn't seem to have a directly measurable effect on longer runs.
+Nevertheless, it may be beneficial to supplement even for endurance athletes. because taking it after the training session supported a shorter recovery period.

 Did you know?
 Creatine is the most common and best-researched supplement among athletes.
-There are also other molecules that not only improve your performance but also promote longevity.
-One of them is alpha-ketoglutarate (AKG).
+There are also other molecules that not only boost your performance but also promote longevity.
+One of them is alphaketoglutarate (AKG).

-In addition to research on animals, human studies showed that taking AKG in the form of calcium alpha-ketoglutarate supports muscle renewalIn addition to this very interesting effect for athletes, this study make another exciting discovery.After 7 months of taking a preparation containing AKG, the biological age of the test subjects was reduced by a full 8 years!
+In addition to animal research, human studies have shown that taking AKG in the form of Calcium alphaketoglutarate supports muscle renewalIn addition to this very interesting effect for athletes, this study make another exciting discovery.After 7 months of taking a preparation containing AKG, the biological age of the test subjects was reduced by a full 8 years!

 More than just pure strength – creatine can help you more than just in training

-In addition to muscle cells, our brain cells require a lot of their daily energy in the form of ATP.
-Due to the close connection between creatine and ATP the hypothesis is obvious that it could also improve cognitive performanceIn fact, this has been proven by studies.
+In addition to muscle cells, our brain cells require a large amount of their daily energy in the form of ATP.
+Due to the close relationship between creatine and ATP the hypothesis is obvious that it could also improve cognitive performanceIn fact, this has been proven by studies.
 The greatest effects were observed in older people, whose body's own creatine production was reduced.
-As we age, the synthesis capacity declines, which leads some to believe that supplementation can be particularly useful in old age.
-Many well-known faces from the longevity scene, such as Dr. Peter Attia, Dr. Mark Hyman or Bryan Johnson take creatine daily.
+In old age, the synthesis capacity decreases, which leads some to believe that supplementation can be particularly useful in old age.
+Also many well-known faces from the longevity scene, such as Dr. Peter Attia, Dr. Mark Hyman or Bryan Johnson take creatine daily.

-Another area where research is currently being conducted is the interaction with the immune systemWe now know from model studies that creatine can suppress inflammatory processes in the body.
-For this reason, it was suspected that the molecule could contain the so-called cytokine storm after a Covid-19 infection.
-However, larger studies on the subject have not yet been published and we will certainly have to wait a little longer until we have more data.
+Another area in which research is currently being conducted is the interaction with the immune systemWe now know from model studies that creatine can suppress pro-inflammatory processes in the body.
+For this reason, it has been suggested that the molecule could contain the so-called cytokine storm after a COVID-19 infection.
+However, larger studies on this topic have not yet been published, and we will certainly have to wait a while until we have more data.

 Does creatine promote muscle growth?
-Yes and no. It increases the water content in muscle cells and some studies suggest that the inflammatory processes in the muscles after a hard workout are dampened by the molecule.
-Creatine makes the muscle appear fuller through water retention – but this does not directly produce more muscle mass in the form of fibers.
+Yes and no. It increases the water content in muscle cells, and some studies suggest that the molecule reduces inflammatory processes in the muscles after a strenuous workout.
+Creatine makes the muscle appear fuller through water retention – however, more muscle mass in the form of fibers is not directly created..

-There is also another molecule that acts on the muscle. betaine, also a derivative of the amino acid glycine, stimulates protein synthesis and the formation of new muscle cellsIn addition, betaine increases the biosynthesis and availability of creatine.
-Betaine and creatine are therefore ideal partners for building strength!
+There is also another molecule that acts on the muscle.
+Betaine, also a derivative of the amino acid glycine, stimulates protein synthesis and the formation of new muscle cellsAdditionally, betaine increases creatine biosynthesis and availability.
+Betaine and creatine are therefore ideal partners for strength building!

 Creatine in food – is that enough?

-Creatine is mainly found in meat productsHere are some data on the creatine content of different foods:
+Creatine is mainly found in meat productsHere are some data on the creatine content of various foods:

 - Beef: approx. 4.5g per kilogram